ypeng12/GroupMe_bot/groupme-bot/README.md

 ## This program runs chatbots in Groupme.
-I started this project to learn the GroupMe API, how to use Heroku, and introduce myself to Git.
+GroupMe API, how to use Heroku, and introduce myself to Git.

 The bots can do stuff like:
  - greet someone when they first enter a groupchat